jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+- 21 Oct 2023: Merge *ed* branch back into *rewrite* branch.
+However, work continues in the *ed* branch and its branches.

 - 21 Oct 2023: *pmacs* emacs-like editor working.
 Merge *editline* branch back into *ed* branch, with completed *editline* and *pmacs* modules.